Membership at the Austin Zen Center

 - Supporting Zen Practice & Community in Austin Membership pledging provides most of the financial support for the Center’s activities.
 It allows the Center’s Board of Directors and Finance Committee to keep the budget balanced based on regular dues from members.

 Please note that all Austin Zen Center members share the same membership benefits and voting rights, regardless of amounts given.
 No one should feel discouraged from practicing with us due to financial limitations or hardship.
 In the event that financial hardship becomes a barrier to making a consistent pledge, an alternative arrangement may be possible.
-To find out more, or if you need to decrease or pause your pledge at any time, for any reason, please contact Maida Barbour, our administrator.
+To find out more, or if you need to decrease, increase or pause your pledge at any time, for any reason, please contact Maida Barbour, our administrator.